edgedb/rfcs/text/1028-cli-hooks.rst

 reduce unnecessary repeated execution of the same trigger script by debouncing multiple file system change events into a single trigger event.

-To achieve this ``gel watch`` should keep an event queue for triggered scripts.
-Any time a new trigger change is detected, the event queue is searched for the same trigger event.
-If it is found, the stale event is removed from the queue.
-The *new* event is added to the end of the queue with the current timestamp.
-This means that the events in the queue appear in chronological order.
-The head of the queue is checked periodically by ``gel watch`` and if the timestamp of the trigger event is more than 100ms old, the event is *popped* from the queue and the corresponding script is executed.
-This guarantees that no more than one copy of any trigger event is ever present in the queue at the same time.
-It also guarantees that eventually all triggered events will execute as long as updates triggering them actually stop.
+By default we want all trigger events to have a 100ms debounce delay before executing.
+This value may be configurable in the future and be different for each trigger.

 Another consideration affecting debouncing is whether the same trigger script is already currently running.
 It means that ``gel watch`` must keep track of all the currently running scripts so that when a new script from the trigger queue becomes eligible to run an additional check can be made.
-If there is already a copy of the same trigger event script running, the newly eligible copy is auto-debounced (by 100ms) and moved to the end of the trigger queue.
-This ensured that only one copy of any trigger script is actually running at the same time, further reducing unnecessary churn.
+If there is already a copy of the same trigger event script running, the newly eligible copy is auto-debounced while the previous copy is still running.
+This ensures that only one copy of any trigger script is actually running at the same time, further reducing unnecessary churn.

-In general, it makes sense to execute triggered scripts in parallel.
-This reduces the latency in case some scripts are slow-running.
-However, sometimes (e.g. when scripts overlap in which files they change) it is desirable that no two scripts are running at the same time within the project.
-We can add ``--serial`` flag to ``gel watch`` command in order force trigger scripts to be executed one at a time.
-Note that if there are long-running scripts the may be a significant delay between the triggering event and the actual script execution if ``--serial`` mode is enabled.

 Another consequence of executing triggered scripts in the background is that sometimes the changes are invalid in some way and the script will fail.
 This